 Can Phones Share Battery Wirelessly?

 The majority of Qi-compatible devices allow wireless power share.
 Using the reverse wireless charge function, a phone may reverse charge a smartphone, smartwatch, or wireless earbuds.
-The backs of the two phones only need to be put together to start wireless charging.
+The backs of the two phones only need to be combined to start wireless charging.

 Can You AirDrop Battery?